chris-ernst/fabacademy-challenge-2/README.md

 Here you'll find the [3D files for fabrication](/fab_files).
 All files CC.

-Find our Miro board here: https://miro.com/app/live-embed/uXjVOErRQPQ=/?moveToViewport=-555,-3315,3861,3052
+Find our Miro board here: https://miro.com/app/live-embed/uXjVOErRQPQ=/?moveToViewport=-555,-3315,3861,3052 for more insight on the process behind making this project.

 # Emergent Interrogations